Pets

 1. Consult with an Attorney: If you believe you have suffered harm due to the misrepresentation by the seller, consider consulting with an attorney experience in Florida condo law.
 They can advise you on potential legal remedies, such as pursuing a claim for misrepresentation or fraud.

 3. Review Your Purchase Agreement: If you have already entered into a contract to purchase the condo, review your purchase agreement to see if it includes any representations or warranties regarding the property's pet policies.
 Consult your attorney to determine if there are contractual remedies available to you.
+Sadly, it is not uncommon for a pet owner to choose to give up a pet rather than go through the expense of moving to another property.

 4. Consider Alternative Resolutions: Depending on the severity of the misrepresentation and your goals, you may also explore alternative resolutions, such as negotiating with the seller for compensation or other concessions to address the issue.